wanjohikibui/weather-app/README.md

 </script>
 ```
-Run the index.html on browser
+Open the index.html on browser